ThinkUp-Technologies/eagleview-php-sdk/README.md

 $eagleView = EagleView::login($username, $password, $sourceId, $clientSecret, $endpoint);
 ```

 This will create a new SDK instance and route all api calls to "https://webservices-integrations.eagleview.com".
-You are not required to provide an `$endpoint` and by default, the SDK will use the above URL.
+You are not required to provide an `$endpoint` value and by default, the SDK will use the above URL.
 If you attempt to log in with invalid authentication details, an exception will be thrown.

 At this point, you are ready to make calls to EagleView's REST API.
 But before you do, keep reading to make sure you understand how to properly upkeep the connection you just made.

-**IMPORTANT**: You should not be logging in everytime you need to make an API call or consume resources from EagleView.
+**IMPORTANT**: You should not be logging in on every request lifecycle or everytime you need to make an API call or consume resources from EagleView.
 The above is meant to be the initial login only and should be unique to whatever primary resource integrates with EagleView.
 In most cases that's your users, companies or equivalent.

 #### Storing Token Details